Hide Folders and Show Hidden Files in Ubuntu Linux [Beginner Trick]

 If you are not a fan of keyboard shortcuts, you can use the file manager GUI to display the hidden folders and files.

-How to hide files or folders in Ubuntu
+Hide files and folders in Ubuntu

 Now that you have learned to see hidden files in Ubuntu, let’s now see how you can hide files and folders in Linux.

-So, how can you hide a folder in Ubuntu then?
-Very simple!
-Using the Linux property of hiding a file/folder.
 In Linux, if a file name starts with . (dot), it is considered a hidden file.

 Now if you want to hide a file or folder, let’s say MyFolder, just rename it to .MyFolder and it will be taken as a hidden file or folder.